In Alabama, evangelicals weigh good, evil and Roy Moore

 There is no social or political issue of greater import to white evangelical Christians than abortion, and the Senate's role in confirming federal judges makes it the single-most galvanizing issue for them in this race.
 Federal judges hold the power to rule on whether state-level restrictions violate the 1973 Roe v.
 Wade decision legalizing abortion and, at the Supreme Court level, to potentially overturn that ruling.

-"I don't think you'll be very successful in Alabama...being a person who supports abortion through the ninth month," said Abraham Hamilton, general counsel and public policy analyst for the Tupelo, Miss.,-based American Family Association.
+"I don't think you'll be very successful in Alabama ... being a person who supports abortion through the ninth month," said Abraham Hamilton, general counsel and public policy analyst for the American Family Association, based in Tupelo, Miss.

 Hamilton said it's not all about abortion, noting that the bill of particulars against Jones is much longer: